 One of the most common reasons that men want to increase nitric oxide is to help with erectile performance issues.
 Increasing NO can improve erectile strength by increasing blood flow to the penis, but there are other factors at play here, including the activity of phosphodiesterase-5 (PDE-5).
 PDE-5 is largely responsible for breaking down cGMP (cyclic guanosine 3’,5’-monophosphate), an enzyme your body releases in response to arousal that’s key to achieving and sustaining an erection.

-Prescription medications like Viagra and Cialis are PDE-5 inhibitors that boast well-established profiles for safety and efficacy.
-Taking these in conjunction with an NO booster may be hazardous, especially as it concerns blood pressure.
+Prescription medications like Viagra and Cialis are PDE-5 inhibitors that boast well-established profiles for safety and efficacy.11 Taking these in conjunction with an NO booster may be hazardous, as it can cause an unsafe drop in blood pressure.
 If you speak to your doctor about getting an ED prescription, make sure to mention any NO boosters or other supplements you may be taking.

 You can learn all about these medications in our guide to the best ED treatments.